ovh/docs/pages/cloud/storage/object_storage/cold_archive_overview/guide.en-gb.md

 order: 010
 ---

-**Last updated 17th January 2023**
+**Last updated 29th January 2023**

 ## Objective

-OVHcloud Cold Archive is a class of storage designed for long-term storage:
+OVHcloud Cold Archive is  a class of storage designed for a long-term strage of non-actively used data.

+Its main features are:

-- Data storage for a period > 8 months
+- Long-term retention: storage of data for a period > 8 months
-- Immutable archive, the data cannot be updated after being archived
+- Data immutability: data cannot be updated after being archived
+- Durability (99,999%) and protection against bit-rot (degradation of data over long period of time)
-- At any moment, you have access to the metadata which is always online for consultation.
+- At any moment you have access to the metadata always online for consultation.
 You can retrieve the data on demand within 48 hours when you need it.

 The hardware design is specifically build for this use case, to provide a trusted platform with best resiliency/price ratio: